jonhjelm/docs-and-training/workflow_creation/service_upgrades.md

-# Upgrading CloudFlow services
+# Upgrading SemWES services
-Sometimes, a service which is already deployed and registered on the CloudFlow platform has to be upgraded.
+Sometimes, a service which is already deployed and registered on the SemWES platform has to be upgraded.
 This article lists things to keep in mind when doing such updates.

 ## Updates without API changes
 If an update does not touch the services API, i.e., the number and names of input and output parameters, no special care has to be taken.
-CloudFlow will continue calling your service just as it has done before.
+SemWES will continue calling your service just as it has done before.

 ## Updates introducing new input or output parameters